 If you are a widow or widower in Arkansas that needs to use your deceased spouse’s Social Security Disability benefits, talk to a Social Security Attorney today.
-Fayetteville Social Security Disability attorney Ken Kieklak represents disabled and elderly Arkansans, and works to help them get the Social Security Disability payments they need to keep going.
+Fayetteville AR disability lawyer Ken Kieklak represents disabled and elderly Arkansans, and works to help them get the Social Security Disability payments they need to keep going.

 Claiming a Deceased Spouse’s Social Security Disability

 If your spouse was receiving Social Security Disability payments when he or she died, you may be able to continue getting those benefits.
 Unfortunately, many of the requirements for continuing to receive these benefits are based on age.

 If were 60 years old or older when your spouse died, you may be able to start receiving partial benefits from the Social Security Administration (SSA).
 If you have already reached full retirement age, you can receive full benefits instead.
 The reason for the reduction is that you are supposed to receive the same total benefits over your lifetime, regardless of when you start.
 If you start early, the payments are reduced to help stretch those benefits for you.